gibrankhantareen/django-training-todo-app-project/README.md

 I am currently learning Django.
 I am having a lot of fun learning Django and I will make a "To Do" App as "Final Project" of my ongoing training here.
 There is anoher repository where I am uploading my other Projects and learnings.
-Do checkout that also! - [Checkout](https://github.com/gibrankhantareen/django-certification-course-projects).
+Do checkout that also! - [Checkout that Repository](https://github.com/gibrankhantareen/django-certification-course-projects).
 ## Authors

 - [@gibrankhantareen](https://www.github.com/gibrankhantareen)